Medication training for carers, support workers, nurses and schools: accredited, competence-based and shown to reduce medication errors

 Prescription Training provides medication training for care workers, support workers, nurses and schools.
 Our medication training is competence-based, accredited by the Royal Pharmaceutical Society and has been shown to reduce medication errors by 30%.
 We teach both the theory and practical skills needed to safely handle, administer and manage medication.

-We assess staff competence on the workshops, which have a pass mark staff must achieve.
+Our face-to-face workshops assess staff competence, with a pass mark staff must achieve.
 After the workshops, we send managers a learner report detailing how staff performed.
 We use a follow up online competence assessment, the Virtual Medicines Round, (VMR) for any staff who fail.
 This can also be purchased as a standalone product.
 We also offer accredited distance learning in the safe handling of medicines.

 Our clients include: